 Do I have to pay inheritance tax on my parents’ house?

-5 min Read Published: 08 Apr 2024
+6 min Read Published: 13 Nov 2024

 How does inheritance tax work?

-IHT is a charge owed to HM Revenue and Customs (HMRC) on the value of the estate someone leaves behind when they die.
+IHT is a charge payable to HM Revenue and Customs (HMRC) on the value of the estate someone leaves behind when they die.
 It is paid from funds within the estate and managed by the executors - typically those named in the will - to deal with the assets that have been left.

 There is no IHT to pay at all if the whole estate is below the £325,000 threshold or if everything is left to a spouse, civil partner, a charity, or a community amateur sports club.
+Furthermore, if the deceased's home is being passed on as part of the estate then it is possible to claim additional relief from inheritance tax as explained below.

 Free Inheritance Tax Check